n8myton/recreation-gov-campsite-checker/docs/ROADMAP.md

   - Better: "July 4-6, 2025 (Fri-Sun)"
   - Makes it easier to scan notifications
   - Effort: 1 hour

+- [ ] **Add `/lookup` command - search park names**
+  - Type park name → Bot searches and suggests park IDs
+  - Makes adding searches much easier
+  - Effort: 2-3 hours

+## **Wilderness Permits**

+- [ ] **Add support for recreation.gov wilderness permits**
+  - This is marked as priority in original roadmap
+  - Different API/flow than campgrounds
+  - Do this when: You actually plan a wilderness trip
+  - Effort: 4-6 hours (unknown API structure)

+**Decision:** Research this when you need it, not before.

 ### **Medium Priority** ⚡
 - [ ] **Smart notification scheduling (avoid night spam)**